-What is Cat6a? – In 2008, the new category Cat6a cable and corresponding ClassEA standards were ratified.
+What is Catgory 6a cabling? – In 2008, the new Cat6a and corresponding ClassEA standards were ratified.
 A Cat6a cabling system is a higher specification than Cat6 and designed to meet all of the requirements of the 10GBaseT Ethernet over the full 100 metre, 4 connector channel.
 Cat6a is backwards compatible with Cat6 and Cat5e.

 Cat5e definitely no. Cat6 stands a chance for shorter lengths, but nothing is guaranteed.
 Although it was initially proposed that Cat6 systems could run 10GbaseT up to 55 meters (subject to appropriate mitigation activity such as separating cables), more recent studies have suggested that this limit may more realistically be 37 metres.
 The problem is that correct operation at any length may depend on factors which will change with moves and changes etc.

-At the time of writing (2009), 10GBaseT interfaces are very new, expensive and power hungry.
-Most users are still choosing either Cat5e or Cat6 systems, on the basis that these systems are perfectly capable of running gigabit Ethernet up to 1000BaseT, which should prove more than adequate for high speeds in the foreseeable future.
+At the time of writing (2009), 10GBaseT interfaces are very new, expensive and power-hungry.
+Most users are still choosing either Cat5e or Cat6 systems, on the basis that these systems are perfectly capable of running an Ethernet cable installation up to 1000BaseT, which should prove more than adequate for the foreseeable future.

 The argument for installing Cat6a now is one of future proofing.
 It is estimated that 10GBaseT NIC cards for laptop computers will become the norm in around 2012.
 Thereafter, only installations with Cat6a cabling will be sure of being able to exploit this new bandwidth.
 Therefore, the logic goes, if the planned lifetime of a new cabling system us five or more years, Cat6a should be considered as an option.
 If the planned lifetime is ten or more years, Cat6a definitely appears to be the favoured solution, even for relatively low performance users.